Malish-Studio/MalishStuWebsite/src/pixel-animation-baker/pixel-animation-baker/documentation.md

 - Saturation
   : The saturation of the outline
 - Color Multiply
-  : The color the outline median color will be multiplied by
+  : The outline color will be a median of its surrounding color, then multiplied by this color parameter

 Depth: